Snapchat/KeyDB-docs/docs/modules-api-ref.md

     int RedisModule_Replicate(RedisModuleCtx *ctx, const char *cmdname, const char *fmt, ...);

-Replicate the specified command and arguments to slaves and AOF, as effect of execution of the calling command implementation.
+Replicate the specified command and arguments to replicas and AOF, as effect of execution of the calling command implementation.

 The replicated commands are always wrapped into the MULTI/EXEC that